Boston I-751 Lawyer for Removal of U.S. Residency Conditions

 Additional Consideration for I-751 Petitions

-All records, documents, applications and registrations should contain proper information about the names, addresses, financial status, and marital status for all family members (school, medical, etc.)
+All records, documents, applications and registrations should contain proper information about the names, addresses, financial status, and marital status for all family members (school, medical, bank, insurance and financial records, etc.)

 Addresses & marital status should be properly provided to all agencies, schools, employers & companies.